Recent Advancements in End-to-End Autonomous Driving using Deep Learning: A Survey: Learning approaches for End-to-End system

 \subsection{Imitation learning}

-Imitation learning (IL) \cite{chen2022learning5orc98,renz2022plantc121c,wu2022trajectoryc120,prakash2021multic121} is based on the principle of learning from expert demonstrations, typically performed by humans.
-These demonstrations train the system to mimic the expert's behavior in various scenarios, such as vehicle control.
-Large-scale expert driving datasets are readily available, which can be leveraged by imitation learning \cite{xiao2020multimodalc118} to train models that perform at human-like standards (see Fig. \ref{f_imitation}).
-Alvinn, the first application of imitation learning \cite{pomerleau1988alvinnc1} for an End-to-End autonomous vehicle system, demonstrated the capability to drive the car at speeds up to 55 mph.
-It was trained to predict the steering angle using real-time training data collected from human drivers.
-Behavioural Cloning (BC), Direct Policy Learning (DPL), and Inverse Reinforcement Learning (IRL) are extensions of imitation learning in the domain of autonomous driving.
+Imitation learning (IL) \cite{chen2022learning5orc98,renz2022plantc121c,wu2022trajectoryc120,prakash2021multic121,kim2020multi} is based on the principle of learning from expert demonstrations.
+These demonstrations train the system to mimic the expert's behavior in various driving scenarios.
+Large-scale expert driving datasets are readily available, which can be leveraged by imitation learning \cite{xiao2020multimodalc118} to train models that perform at human-like standards.

-The main objective of imitation learning is to train a policy \(\pi_{\theta}(s)\) that maps each given state to a corresponding action (Fig. \ref{f_imitation}) as closely as possible to the given expert policy \(\pi^*\), given an expert dataset with state action pair :
+The main objective is to train a policy \(\pi_{\theta}(s)\) that maps each given state to a corresponding action (Fig. \ref{f_imitation}) as closely as possible to the given expert policy \(\pi^*\), given an expert dataset with state action pair :

 where \(P(s\mid\theta)\) represents the state distribution of the trained policy \(\pi_{\theta}\) .